Rescla/range-ts/README.md

 ## Concepts

-### Range
+### NumberRange

 Defines a range between two values defined by Numbers and Bound Types.
+The name NumberRange is used to distinguish from the DOM Range class.

-The Range class has a toString to aid in readability.
+The NumberRange class has a toString to aid in readability.
 The `[]` and `()` symbols are used to indicate a Closed and Open bound type respectively.
 Some examples:

 | toString() | Definition             |
 | ---------- | ---------------------- |